The International Trade Law Review: Argentina

 Historically, Argentina has actively used trade defence instruments in support of various economic policies to promote national industry.
 Between 2011 and 2015, however, Argentina used trade restrictions to maintain a positive trade balance in the interests of preserving foreign currency reserves, and to promote domestic production.
 Between 2015 and 2019, under a Conservative government, Argentina abolished many of these restrictions.

 While the policy shift led to a freer exchange of goods and services, it exposed the inability of most Argentine exporters to produce goods at competitive prices.
 Persistent budgetary deficits and renewed pressure on the local currency since 2018 prompted the Conservative government's return to imposing export duties on goods and services in September 2018 – a move that would have been unthinkable just a couple of years earlier.
-Nonetheless, the policy change engendered a trade surplus of almost US$16 billion in 2019, which was maintained in the first quarter of 2020, though trade volume was significantly reduced.
+Nonetheless, the policy change engendered a trade surplus of almost US$16 billion in 2019, which was followed by a surplus of US$12.5 billion in 2020, though trade volume was significantly reduced.

 Worsening inflation and little to no economic growth convinced voters to change the government at the end 2019, returning the populist party to power and reverting to policies that had existed between 2003 and 2015.
 The global health crisis caused by covid-19 has consumed most of the government's policy initiatives and, since its election in December 2019, the new government has not significantly modified customs or international trade policies.
 Instead, it has focused on consolidating the exchange controls initially restored by the outgoing government, sharply limiting access to the foreign exchange market.
 This has adversely affected international trade and has spawned the return of multiple currency exchange rates and a robust black market, allowing residents to purchase and remit foreign currency.
 The deliberate policies and the collateral responses have increased pressure on the government to further devalue the Argentine peso, though it has resisted doing so.
-The virtual shutdown of the economy since March 2020 in response to covid-19 has temporarily eased some of that pressure.
+The virtual shutdown of the economy, which began in March 2020 in response to the covid-19 pandemic, and the inflow of US dollars from agricultural exports have temporarily eased and delayed some of that pressure.

-In 2019, the Argentine government initiated 12 anti-dumping and safeguard investigations to mitigate the economic impact of imported industrial and textile products.
-In the first half of 2020, six new investigations were initiated.
-Most of these investigations are continuing and involve products originating from China, India, Chile, Brazil and Italy.
-Since 2019, Argentina has applied almost 60 definitive countervailing measures to imports from China, Indonesia, Turkey and Brazil.
+In 2020, the Argentine government initiated 21 anti-dumping and safeguard investigations to mitigate the economic impact of imported industrial and textile products.
+In the first half of 2021, one new investigation was initiated.
+Most of the investigations initiated in 2020 are continuing and involve products originating from China, Thailand and Turkey.
+Since 2020, Argentina has applied almost 13 definitive countervailing measures to imports from China, Indonesia, Turkey and Brazil.
 With the exception of one proceeding involving China, the government has generally been willing to await the outcome of proceedings before taking specific action (such as implementing countervailing duties).

 Argentina is a member of the General Agreement on Tariffs and Trade and the World Trade Organization (WTO) Agreement.
 In 1995, the Argentine Congress passed Law No. 24,425 ratifying the agreements creating the WTO signed at Marrakech in April 1994, known as the Final Act of the 1986–1994 Uruguay Round of trade negotiations.
 This ratifying legislation also incorporated trade remedies into Argentina's internal regulations based on the Agreement on Implementation of Article VI of the General Agreement on Tariffs and Trade 1994, the Agreement on Subsidies and Countervailing Measures, and the Agreement on Safeguards.
 Concurrently, the Argentine Congress supplemented these remedies with specific domestic procedures.